PostHog/posthog.com/STYLEGUIDE.md

 **Use American English**

 PostHog is a a global company, with a team distributed across the world.
-As a result, to keep our communication consistent, we decided to use American spelling for our Documentation.
+As a result, to keep our communication consistent, we use American spelling for our Documentation.

 **Use the Oxford comma for lists**